Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Intelligent Function Integration

 Certain studies have already explored the application of AI methods for optimization.
 In \cite{148}, Wang et al. investigated an advanced actor and critic architecture, jointly optimizing port selection and MIMO precoding matrix to maximize the sum-rate under sensing constraints.
 Specifically, the authors employed the DRL method, which defined the CSI of all current ports as the state variable and the sum-rate as the reward function, with port selection and precoding matrix design defined as actions.
 Notably, the critic network leverages a deep neural network to approximate the expected reward of the policy.
 The actor network integrates a pointer network and a neural precoding network to devise an optimal strategy, where the pointer network handles port selection and the neural precoding network performs MIMO precoding.
 Unlike supervised learning, the actor-critic-based DRL method trains the neural network through interactive feedback from the environment, rather than using labeled data.
 During the training process, the authors incorporate ensemble learning to enhance the model's convergence and training stability.

 $\textbf{Summary and Insights: }$ In the ISAC systems, distinct waveform designs are required for communication users and sensing targets.
-At the transmitter, FAs introduce a new dimension for performance enhancement through jointly optimizing port selection, precoders, and power allocation to establish channel conditions that benefit both sensing and communication tasks.
-The deployment of UAVs can provide LoS channels to sensing targets, while communication users can adapt to different scattering environments, particularly rich scattering conditions where the ISAC receiver can leverage FAMA to mitigate interference effectively.
+At the transmitter, FAs introduce new dimensions to establish channel conditions that benefit both sensing and communication tasks.
+The deployment of UAVs can provide LoS channels to sensing targets, while communication users can adapt to different scattering environments through the FAMA technology.

 Furthermore, the ISAC systems can utilize FAs to align the spatial steering vectors of sensing and communication channels so that a unified signal waveform can be used for both tasks.
-This approach eliminates the need for dedicated sensing beams to simplify the system design and reduce interference caused by sensing signals.
-Accordingly, the joint optimization framework must concentrate on the adjustment of FA ports, beamforming, and power allocation.
-Existing studies have employed DRL methods for effective decision-making in dynamic environments.
-However, the adoption of FA-assisted UAVs and a unified waveform signal exposes the system to potential eavesdropping and attacks.
-The collaboration between UAV networking and FA configurations is promising to improve the PLS of the ISAC systems.
+This approach simplifies the system design and reduces interference caused by sensing signals.
+However, the adoption of the unified waveform signal exposes the system to potential eavesdropping and attacks.
+The collaboration between UAV networking and FA configurations is promising for improving the PLS of ISAC systems.